 Project Development Coordinator

-Returning to Manchester to do a master’s degree in international development, he was particularly impressed by the importance of participatory development and community empowerment.
-This move away from `donor-driven, top-down development` was what inspired Nick to join SEED as Project Development Officer out in Madagascar.
-His time out in Madagascar was truly life-changing, giving him the opportunity to gain the skills and experience to build a career in the international development sector.
+Returning to Manchester to undertake a master’s degree in international development, he was particularly inspired by the importance of participatory development and community empowerment.
+This move away from "donor-driven, top-down development" was what motivated Nick to join SEED as Project Development Officer in Madagascar.
+His time there was truly life-changing, giving him the opportunity to gain the skills and experience to build a career in the international development sector.